Platform

 Problem:

-Las Vegas is known as the “healthcare desert”.
-Nevada has historically underinvested in medical education and residency programs.
+Las Vegas is known as a “healthcare desert”.
+Nevada has historically under-invested in medical education and residency programs.
 We don't train enough doctors here, and when we do, we don't have enough residency slots to keep them.
 Too many in our community struggle to see a doctor due to cost, distance, language barriers, or mental health stigma.

 Solution:

 Minja will build a community center with a health clinic in the southwest to serve District F’s rapidly growing number of residents.
-She will partner with the Southern Nevada Health District (SNHD) or University Medical Center (UMC) Southern Nevada to establish a full-service health clinic, offering everything from check-ups to counseling.
+She will partner with the Southern Nevada Health District (SNHD) and University Medical Center (UMC) Southern Nevada to establish a full-service health clinic, offering everything from check-ups to counseling.
+UMC has Quick Care programs in many areas of the valley but not in the southwest yet.
+The closest one to the southwest is near Blue Diamond and I-15, dozens of miles away from residents of District F

 Minja’s vision is to build a Clark County where every resident can get the quality physical and mental healthcare they need, close to home.
 UMC is a Clark County funded public hospital and SNHD has two Clark County Commissioner seats on their board.
 Clark County Commissioners can influence healthcare services at the local level.